pepkit/looper/docs/pipeline-interface-specification.md

   command_template: >
     {pipeline.path} ...
   compute:
-    dynamic_variables_command_template: python script.py --arg
+    dynamic_variables_command_template: python script.py --arg {sample.attribute}
 ```

 ### sample_yaml_path

 Looper produces a yaml file that represents the sample.
-You can choose where looper will place this file.
+By default the file is saved in submission directory in `{sample.sample_name}.yaml`.
+You can override the default by specifying a `sample_yaml_path` attribute in the pipeline interface:

 ```
 sample_yaml_path: {sample.sample_name}.yaml  # relative to looper.output_dir
 ```

 This attribute, like the `command_template`, has access to any of the looper namespaces, in case you want to use them in the names of your sample yaml files.

-If sample_yaml_path section is missing, by default the file is saved in submission directory in `<sample_name>.yaml`

 ## Validating a pipeline interface